 Taking the time to understand the status quo before shifting it will always repay diligence with results.

 These projects might also be doomed to fail.
-It may involve a difficult conversation with a boss, to help clarify and align on the business value, and discuss whether the sunk cost fallacy is driving the continued effort.
+It may be a difficult conversation to have with a boss, but align on the business value, and discuss whether the sunk cost fallacy is in effect.

 What should you work on?
 Existential issues.